 Asphalt Green – homeschool swim class, call to attend

 Online or Books: Reference, workbooks, and other resources

 Kamali Academy – African centered curriculum and workbooks

 Nychea.org – This is where you’ll find your community and is vital for your homeschooling journey!

 Education.com – we used this for printouts as well as online games when we first began

-Netflix – cosmos series for a science curriculum, magic school bus for elementary set, earth sciences, etc.
+Netflix – cosmos series for a science curriculum, magic school bus for the elementary set, earth sciences, etc.